Awards of the Stress, Trauma, Anxiety, and Resilience Society

 - Enhancement of curriculum vitae and international recognition.

 - Plaque presented at the conference dinner of the annual STAR conference

 - Paper will be reviewed for publication in STAR’s annual book series

 Nominees must submit a paper to the committee, based on work conducted by the first author during his/her graduate studies.
+The paper should be anonymized and formatted in APA style.
 Papers can be based on (but are not restricted to) Master’s thesis or doctoral dissertation.
 The paper may be a published or an unpublished manuscript.
 In cases of multiple authorships, which recognise supervisor’s contributions, the nominee must be the first author.

 Submissions should include a cover letter with the nominee’s mailing address, telephone number and e-mail address and be sent as an email attachment.

 Tobias Ringeisen (2006), Brian Hall (2007), Shira Freedman (2008), Paulina Arenas Landgrave (2010), Ricardo J. Teixeira (2011), Dorota Reis (2012), Éanna D. O’ Leary (2013), Nick Berggren (2014), Clíodhna O’Connor (2015), Anna Wlodarczyk (2016), Norman B. Mendozaa (2017), Christian Heckel (2018), Shani Pitcho-Prelorentzos (2018), Grace McMahon (2019), Lia Ring (2019), Annelise Blanchard (2020), Tracey Keogh (2021), Julija Gečaitė-Stončienė (2022)

 4. STAR Distinguished Spielberger Address

 Previous speakers are: